How to Avoid Jail for Violation of Probation

 The Probation Department Wanted a Long Prison Sentence for a Defendant.
 “Not So Fast,” Said LEWIS & DICKSTEIN, P.L.L.C.

-Michigan Criminal Defense Attorneys - Group
+Michigan Best Criminal Defense Attorney

 The prosecution requests prison time for a violation of probation.
 Denied!

 Last week, LEWIS & DICKSTEIN, P.L.L.C. represented a client accused of violating his probation in one of Michigan’s circuit courts.
-While probation violations are not uncommon, the probation department’s recommendation in this matter was especially severe.
+While probation violations are common, the probation department’s recommendation in this matter was especially severe.
 The Probation Department was asking for a 3-15 year prison sentence.
 Before the client hired the firm, his first lawyer told him nothing could be done to prevent a prison sentence.
 Because of his supposed failure to comply with probation, along with his atrocious record, he was going to prison.
 The client wanted to know if avoiding jail for probation violation allegations was possible.

 The Shifting Burden